Cynsar-Capital/cynsar-capital-web/content/pages/blog/post-four.md

         borderStyle: solid
 addTitleSuffix: true
 excerpt: >-
-  The purpose of this presentation is to introduce Black Cheetah, an innovative e-commerce company that provides farm-fresh produce directly to consumers while empowering small farmers and promoting sustainability.
+  Black Cheetah is an innovative e-commerce company that is changing the way consumers access fresh, local produce and support sustainable agriculture.
+  Founded in 2020 by a group of entrepreneurs and farmers, Black Cheetah operates on a direct farm-to-consumer model that cuts out distributors and grocery store chains.
+This allows Black Cheetah to provide high-quality, farm-fresh goods to customers' doorsteps while also giving local farmers a platform and fair prices.
 ---
 Cynsar capital play book has identified financial technology as one of the key domains where we think we can make a difference.